 In this blog post, we look at the increasing number of couples separating and divorcing later in life – increasingly referred to as the ‘Silver Splitters’.
 We prefer to call them ‘Diamond Divorcees’.

-But what is it that triggers thoughts of divorce for those in their 60s or beyond and what are the things they should be looking out for?
+What is it that triggers thoughts of divorce for those in their 60’s or beyond and what are the things they should be looking out for?